Open file format

 An open file format is a file format for storing digital data, defined by an openly published specification usually maintained by a standards organization, and which can be used and implemented by anyone.
-Open file format is licensed with open license.
+An open file format is licensed with an open license.

 For example, an open format can be implemented by both proprietary and free and open-source software, using the typical software licenses used by each.
 In contrast to open file formats, closed file formats are considered trade secrets.
-However, the actual image used by an open file format may still be copyrighted or trademarked.

 Depending on the definition, the specification of an open format may require a fee to access or, very rarely, contain other restrictions.
 The range of meanings is similar to that of the term open standard.